cecileung1208/Weather-Visualization-Dashboard/README.md

   *  Use the bootstrap table component to create the table from the HTML table.

 #### CSS Style Page
+* Create formats for fonts, font sizes, background colours, navigation bars, footers, column sizes, conatiners, and image padding for the webpages.
+* Ensure all teh images are aligned when resizing the browser.

 ## Data Visualizations/Scripts